Joseph Tracy: Views and affiliations

-Rev. Tracy's theological views were absolutely orthodox for his denomination, even puritan in outlook.
+Tracy's theological views were absolutely orthodox for his denomination, even puritan in outlook.
 However, in a time of extreme turbulence in his church, his tolerance was notable.
 Tradition within the Tracy family suggests that he assisted Samuel F. B. Morse with the development of the Morse code when in New York, despite Morse's well-known unorthodox ideas.
-Although this is mere tradition, Rev. Tracy did have a reputation as a man with an extraordinarily extensive fund of knowledge in varied fields.
+Although this is mere tradition, Tracy did have a reputation as a man with an extraordinarily extensive fund of knowledge in varied fields.
 The story is told that a friend was talking to another about a certain type of copper found in England.
 The friend said "Mr. Tracy could tell you if he was here!" and then looking up, saw him.
 The friend couldn’t resist.
 "Mr. Tracy, what is Bungtown Copper?"
-Rev. Tracy replied that it was an expression shortened from Birmingham Copper and proceeded to go into a deep explanation of the meaning of the term.
+Tracy replied that it was an expression shortened from Birmingham Copper and proceeded to go into a deep explanation of the meaning of the term.

-From his college days, Rev. Tracy was closely associated with the New England group who were leaders in the development of political feeling in the north, most notably Rufus Choate and Daniel Webster, both fellow Dartmouth graduates.
+From his college days, Tracy was closely associated with the New England group who were leaders in the development of political feeling in the north, most notably Rufus Choate and Daniel Webster, both fellow Dartmouth graduates.
 In 1842, he began his life work as secretary of the Massachusetts Colonization Society, an affiliate of the American Colonization Society, a position he held until his death in 1874.
 He became a director of the parent society in 1858 and attended the annual meetings at the Washington headquarters.
 The "Memorial of the Semi-Centennial Anniversary of the American Colonization Society," published 1867, contains a historical account by him of the work of the society.

 These Societies, which arose in several states including the South, beginning in 1817, undertook to solve, or alleviate, the slavery question by acquiring freedom for black slaves and transporting them by ship back to Africa.
-In actuality, the motives of the colonization supporters were mixed—many supporters were no abolitionists, but instead wanted to be rid of the free Negro population.
-By the time Rev. Tracy began his work, it was clear that large-scale colonization was a failure and that much of the movement was discredited.
+In actuality, the motives of the colonization supporters were mixed - many supporters were no abolitionists, but instead wanted to be rid of the free Negro population.
+By the time Tracy began his work, it was clear that large-scale colonization was a failure and that much of the movement was discredited.

-Rev. Tracy's did not view Liberia as a mere convenient place for an inconvenient population.
+Tracy's did not view Liberia as a mere convenient place for an inconvenient population.
 Besides sincere anti-slavery views, he saw African colonization as a way of Christian mission.
 He also had an important influence in the founding of the college at Liberia and bringing it into successful operation.

-Rev. Tracy was in some ways a typical figure in the period of American history known as the New England Renaissance.
-His upbringing and inclination looked back to the Pilgrim fathers—he called Christmas a heathen holiday, yet never interfered with his family's celebration of it—but his education and tolerance heralded the beginnings of a more modern sensibility.
+Tracy was in some ways a typical figure in the period of American history known as the New England Renaissance.
+His upbringing and inclination looked back to the Pilgrim fathers - he called Christmas a heathen holiday, yet never interfered with his family's celebration of it - but his education and tolerance heralded the beginnings of a more modern sensibility.